 Myanmar's authorities are intensifying restrictions on media as the country approaches elections in November, using threats, harassment and imprisonment to stifle independent journalists and outlets, Amnesty International said in a new briefing.

-The Amnesty report, titled Caught between state censorship and self-censorship: Prosecution and intimidation of media workers in Myanmar, shows how, despite Myanmar's much-touted political opening since 2011, authorities are relying on old
+The Amnesty report, titled Caught between state censorship and self-censorship: Prosecution and intimidation of media workers in Myanmar, shows how, despite Myanmar's much-touted political opening since 2011, authorities are relying

 Myanmar's media landscape has changed dramatically since the reform process started in 2011.
 From a handful of media outlets controlled through strict pre-publication censorship, today there exists a vibrant media scene with several independent

 newspapers and broadcast channels.
 Yet widespread repression of media continues in Myanmar, as authorities rely on a range of draconian, vaguely formulated laws to imprison journalists.

 Amnesty International's interviews with media workers revealed that the threat of imprisonment and constant surveillance have led to widespread self-censorship.
 Journalists are well aware of what red lines they cannot cross, mainly stories

 relating to the military, extremist Buddhist nationalism and the plight of the Rohingya minority, and often shy away from covering these issues.